revbayes/revbayes.github.io/tutorials/biogeo/index.md

 {% subsection The biogeographic model %}

-The biogeographic model is identical to that described in Section [sec:bg_epoch], so redundant details are omitted here.
+The biogeographic model is identical to that described in Section {% ref bg_epoch %}, so redundant details are omitted here.

 First, create the biogeographic rate parameter.